Creamy Maple Rice Pudding made with Arborio Rice

 - Zest of 1 lemon

-Put the rice in a fine-mesh colandar and rinse thoroughly under cold water.
-Drain well.
+Put the rice in a fine-mesh colander and rinse under cold water for 10 seconds.
+Drain.

-Transfer the rice to a medium saucepan and add the milk, maple syrup, and lemon zest.
+Transfer the rice to a medium saucepan and add the milk, water, maple syrup, cardamom, cinnamon, and salt.
 Stir well.
-Set the pan over medium heat and bring to a boil.
-Once it boils, drop the heat until the milk simmers.
-Simmer the pudding, stirring regularly, until the rice is very tender and the milk is absorbed, about 25 to 30 minutes.
-A "skin" may form periodically on the top of the pudding as it cooks, simply stir it back in.
-The pudding will be a little on the thin side, but will thicken as it cools.
+Set the pan over high heat and bring to a boil.
+Once it boils, drop the heat until the it simmers.
+Cover with a lid and simmer until the rice is very tender and the consistency is just a touch thinner than a typical pudding (it will thicken as it cools), about 50 minutes.
+Remove the lid and stir in the lemon zest.
+Let it cool for a few minutes before serving.